Marilyn Quayle

 Marilyn Tucker Quayle (born July 29, 1949) is an American lawyer and novelist.
-She is the wife of the 44th vice president of the United States, Dan Quayle, and served as the second lady of the United States from 1989 until 1993.
+She is married to the 44th vice president of the United States, Dan Quayle, and served as the second lady of the United States from 1989 until 1993.

 Early life and education

 Marilyn Tucker was born in the Meridian-Kessler area of Indianapolis, Indiana, to Mary Alice (née Craig, d.
 1975) and Warren Samuel Tucker (d.
 2004).
 The fourth of six children, she has three sisters (Nancy, Sally, and Janet) and two brothers (James and William).
 Her parents were both doctors.
 Her maternal grandfather was born in Maybole, Scotland.
 She had a strict Christian upbringing.
-The Tuckers were longtime admirers of Colonel Robert B. Thieme, Jr., the founder and former pastor of Berachah Church in Houston.
+The Tuckers were longtime admirers of Colonel Robert B. Thieme Jr., the founder and former pastor of Berachah Church in Houston.
 Years later, when media attention focused on her family's religious beliefs, Marilyn Quayle said in an NBC interview: "I grew up with my mother listening to (Thieme's) tapes. ...
 I have never listened to him on social issues.
 I didn't even know that he espoused any."
 She does defend his biblical teachings.

 She attended Broad Ripple High School and subsequently received a bachelor's degree in political science from Purdue University.
 While attending college, she served as a pompom girl and as treasurer of her freshman class.
 She later attended law school at night and earned a J.D. at Indiana University Robert H. McKinney School of Law.
 There, she met Dan Quayle, the son of a newspaper publisher.
 The two were assigned to work together on a draft version of Indiana's death penalty law.
 A courtship quickly developed, and they were married by their law school dean just a few weeks later, on November 18, 1972.
 In 1974, they both passed the bar exam; she had given birth to their first child just a few days before the exam.